BalerionGT/Basket-php/README.md

 ## Workflow Overview

-1. **Order Generation:**
+1. **Order Handling:**
-   - Orders are typically generated when a user clicks a purchase button, triggering the `order.php` script to record the transaction details.
+   - Users add products via main.php, which directs to order.php for adding items to the order.

 2. **Offer Display:**
-   - The `offer.php` script fetches and displays relevant offers or discounts from the database, enhancing customer shopping experience.
+   - `offer.php` fetches and displays current offers to enhance the shopping experience by showing applicable discounts.

 3. **Total Calculation:**
-   - Upon checkout, `total.php` calculates the total cost of items in the cart, including any applicable taxes and discounts.
+   - During checkout, `total.php` calculates the total cost based on selected items, applying any relevant discounts fetched from offers table.

 4. **Delivery Information:**
-   - `delivery.php` provides users with clear guidelines on delivery options, fees, and expected delivery times.

-## Additional Notes

-- Ensure that database connections and configurations are appropriately managed in each PHP file to maintain security and efficiency.
-- Continuous testing and validation of database operations and PHP scripts are recommended to ensure smooth functionality.
+   - Not directly handled in these scripts but typically managed via `delevery.php` to display shipping options, fees, and timelines